jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 {% endhighlight %}

 ### LongSumReducer.java
-The LongSumReducer calls reduce() on each key/iterator pair from the GroupByKey phase to produce a total play count for each track id.
-Because summing is a common MapReduce operation, LongSumReducer.java is provided by the KijiMR library.
-LongSumReducer has two simple stages:
+The key-value pairs emiited from the gatherer are shuffled and sorted by the MapReduce framework, so that each (call to reduce/reducer) is given a key and an iterator of all values associated with a key.
+The LongSumReducer calls reduce() for each key and sums all of the associated values to produce a total play count for each song id.
+The LongSumReducer has two stages:
 * Setup reusable resources.
-* Reduce key/iterator pairs to key/value pairs and write them to the output collector.
+* Sums the values associated with a key.
+* Outputs the key paired with the sum.

+Summing values is such a common MapReduce operation, LongSumReducer.java is provided by the KijiMR library.

 #### Initialize Resources
-Prepares reusable resources to avoid timeout exceptions caused by garbage collection.
+It is common practice to avoid instantiating new objects in map or reduce methods Hadoop developers have a (perhaps now outdated) skepticism of garbage collection in the JVM.

 {% highlight java %}
   protected void setup(Context context) {